Your Basket

 Certain essential oils can have very low flash points, meaning they can evaporate easily during the candle making process and lose their scent altogether.

-You can find out more about flash points and why they're important here.
+Find out more about flash points and why they're important.

 Fragrance oils, on the other hand, are usually made specifically for candles, meaning their durability and strength can make them easier and more reliable for beginners.